Housing - Renato Cymbalista (FICA) and George Kafka - Crowdfunding Downtown

 GK To step back and briefly look at the wider context, what form does gentrification take in São Paulo?

 FICA No, these were poor people.
 The 1980s and 1990s had a perverse effect on the social occupation of the city; the rise of violent crime led to a general deterioration and abandonment of the city center.
 In the early 2000s, an interest in downtown was renewed.
-One association called Associação Viva o Centro was calling for downtown São Paulo to be renewed, made nice for the middle classes, for foreign entrepreneurs, for tourism, for cultural and government institutions.
+One association, called Associação Viva o Centro, was calling for downtown São Paulo to be renewed, made nice for the middle classes, for foreign entrepreneurs, for tourism, for cultural and government institutions.
 There were a couple of renovations of very fancy buildings like Sala São Paulo, home of the state symphonic orchestra.
 At the same time, social movements for housing and progressive NGOs and urbanists were resisting these projects.
-We saw the downtown area as an opportunity for poor people to live, since there was so much vacant property there and real estate prices were relatively low.
+We saw the downtown area as an opportunity for poor people, since there was so much vacant property there and real estate prices were relatively low.
 From 2008–2009 there was a real estate boom, and we started to talk about gentrification in a more empirical way.
-Poor people were being outpriced and evicted; new things that were being built were not being occupied by the lower-middle classes and the poor.
+Poor people were being priced out and evicted; new things that were being built were not being occupied by the lower-middle classes and the poor.
 That said, gentrification in São Paulo did not happen and probably will not happen exactly as it has in London or New York.
-There are still plenty of poor people living in downtown areas, but there is much informality.
+There are still plenty of poor people living in downtown areas, but there is much more informality.
 There are many overcrowded tenement houses, what we call cortiços.
 They are only still there because they pay huge amounts in rent.

 GK São Paulo’s downtown area is also occupied by tens of thousands of homeless people.
 Is this the population the FICA model aims to address?

 FICA No, our model of housing requires that the tenant has a certain amount of income.
 This means that a lot of people don’t fit into our model.
-The monthly cost of our apartments for a family is R$633.
+The monthly cost of our apartment for a family is R$633.
 You cannot find anything that cheap in downtown on the market.
-The apartment is 47 square meters, and a family of five people are currently living happily there.
+The apartment is 47 square meters, and a family of five people is currently living happily there.

 GK You began organizing in 2015 and obtained the first apartment in July 2017.
 What difference did having a case study apartment make to the project’s fundraising, public profile, and support?